PBL-Pick-By-Light/ES-ESP32-firmware/README.md

 * Setting up a MQTT Client, and
 * listen to any incoming messages

-In conclusion, the firmware acts as heart & soul of the used shelfs, for awesome behavior like this:
+In conclusion, the firmware acts as heart & soul of the used shelves, for awesome behavior like this:

 <img src="Showcase.gif" width="440" height="625"/>